aong-zendesk/itsm-bootstrapper/README.md

 3. Replace "360040012212" with the KB Article ID.
 You can find out the article ID by opening it in the help center.

 4. Replace "$assets-msoffice-jpg" with the asset image file.
-You will need to add new assets in the assets folder and refer to the file names.
+You will need to add new assets in the assets folder and refer to the text listed in the "CSS" textfield.
+You can find out this info by clicking on the asset in the assets folder.

 # Request Management Flow
 1. Impersonate as an end user and go to the help center to request for a hardware or software.